-Enjoy teaching sound with hands-on activities for kids.
+Enjoy teaching sound with hands-on energy activities for kids.
 Your third, fourth, and fifth grade students will love them!

 Ms. Sneed Prepares for Teaching Sound Energy

 Unfortunately, all she had was a textbook.
 She jumped up and ran to her computer.
 “Looks like it’s time for another spin on Pinterest,” she said to herself.
 “Let’s try sound activities for kids.”